c0deful/haskal-interpreter/README.md

 * built-in `print` statement

 Examples demonstrating the language and interpreter capabilities can be found in `good` and `bad` directories.

+## Requirements
+* ghc
+* happy
+* alex

+## Building the interpreter

+Just call `make`.

+## Using the interpreter

+The interpreter can run code from a file on path passed as the first argument or, if no arguments are present, from standard input.

+The interpreter can be launched via `./interpreter`.

 ## Notes about the interpreter output